 In summary, here’s how to be in control of your food cost for your restaurant:

-Supy is a data-driven inventory management platform built to cut costs.
+Supy is a data-driven restaurant inventory management software built to cut costs.
 We empower restaurant owners with a suite of 6 modules covering all operations in the back-of-house, including inventory management.
 Our suite of built-in, real-time dashboards help restaurant owners reduce their food cost percentage by setting up alerts around food cost percentage at a Menu Item Level, understanding food cost percentage on all menu items, and monitoring Menu Profitability in real time.